Coronary Artery Spasm: Causes, Symptoms, and Treatments

 Coronary artery spasm (CAS) is a temporary tightening of the coronary arteries, reducing blood flow to the heart.
 This can cause chest pain or angina, often occurring at rest.

-Understanding coronary artery spasm symptoms and its impact on heart health is essential for early diagnosis and effective treatment.
+Understanding coronary artery spasm symptoms and their impact on heart health is essential for early diagnosis and effective treatment.

 Coronary artery spasm occurs when a blood vessel in the heart temporarily tightens, reducing blood flow.
 Common symptoms include: